-Strobe Control Board (optional) - This component (located on the rear inside wall of the upper cabinet) is a user-defined device that controls a pole-mounted strobe light.
+Strobe control board (Optional) - This component (located on the siren cabinet backplate) is a user-defined device that controls a pole-mounted strobe light.
 This light can be configured to activate during specific conditions (example: when any tone or message is generated).

-Intrusion Alarm (optional) - This sensor (located on the door jam of the upper cabinet door) detects the opening of the cabinet door.
+Intrusion alarm - This sensor (located on the door jam of the siren cabinet door) detects the opening of the siren cabinet door.
 If the station is equipped with this option, the alarm is configured to transmit a signal back to the control center.

-Paging Interface (optional) - This component (located below the "Strobe Control Board" on the rear inside wall of the upper cabinet) is a user-defined device that serves as an interface between the siren cabinet and an existing, in-house public address system.
-This board has an output relay with a 1 Amp rated closure that can be used for a "Push To Talk" function.
+Paging interface (Optional) - This component (located on the siren cabinet backplate) is a user-defined device that serves as an interface between the siren cabinet and an existing, in-house public address system.
+This board has an output relay with a 1 amp rated closure that can be used for a "Push To Talk" function.